Applying for Housing and Reasonable Accommodations

 What should I do if a housing provider refuses to mail me a housing application?

-Remind them that the Fair Housing Act requires them to make a reasonable accommodation and that mailing an application falls into this category.
-If they still refuse, you can contact your local Independent Living Center and they can advocate on your behalf and/or help you file a complaint with the appropriate agency.
+Remind them that the Fair Housing Act requires them to make a reasonable accommodation.
+Mailing an application falls into this category.
+If they still refuse, you can contact your local Independent Living Center (ILC).
+They can advocate on your behalf and/or help you file a complaint with the appropriate agency.
 You can also call one of the federal or state agencies responsible for enforcing fair housing listed below.

 Every applicant will eventually have to meet with the housing provider, but this meeting does not have to take place at the application stage.

-If you believe you have been discriminated against in your housing search, you may receive assistance from the following agencies:
+If you believe you have been discriminated against in your housing search, you may receive help from the following agencies:

 Boston Regional Office of HUD